eam-00/Linux-Notes/Keyboard/linux-notes-keyboard.md

 ``@reboot /usr/bin/setkeycodes e049 159 e051 158 e069 109 e06a 104``

-This works for the keyboards of Thinkpads like the T43, T60, X220, T410, T420.
+This works for keyboards on Thinkpads like the T43, T60, X220, T410, T420.

 ## Emacs Keybindings on XFCE